hauensteina/ahn-repo/howard_deep/proj/09_lambda/readme.md

 We split the 3x3x3 output into 9 groups of 3, where each group contains the three channels for one intersection.
 Then use softmax on each of the nine intersections to classify.
-The splitting is done using Keras.Lambda().
+The splitting was done using Keras.Lambda() before I found out how to specify the axis on softmax().

+This works only up to a 3x3 grid.
+Try a different network architecture next time.